scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

    frequent, small commits.
 #. :ref:`add-changelog`
 #. :ref:`push-to-github`
 #.
-From GitHub, :ref:`pull-request` to let the Astropy maintainers know
+From GitHub, :ref:`pull-request` to let the Scikit-beam maintainers know
    you have contributions to review.
 #. :ref:`revise and push` in response to comments on the pull
    request.
 Pushing those changes to GitHub automatically updates the